jackwadden/ANMLZoo/Levenshtein/code/README.md

 ### \<random iterations>
 This parameter specifies how many iterations of Levenshtein automata the resulting ANML file will contain. **Only applies to Random mode**

+### --reduce
+If the program sees the --reduce flag in the input arguments, it will emit a levenshtein automata that only reports whether or not an input string is exactly the edit distance away from the encoded string.
+Levenshtein automata tend to generate lots of redundant matches for strings that are highly similar.
+This methodology is meant to reduce state requirements in the case that the minimum edit distance for a matching string is not required.

 ---